unibo-dtm-se-2425-PROtect/report/sections/04-development/index.md

 The project is developed entirely in Python, chosen for its readability, extensive library ecosystem, and suitability for both CLI and GUI development.

 ### Libraries Used:
-- mysql-connector-python — database communication with MySQL
+- mysql-connector-python: database communication with MySQL
-- ttkbootstrap (with tkinter) — modern GUI components
+- ttkbootstrap (with tkinter): modern GUI components
-- pyperclip — secure clipboard operations
+- pyperclip: secure clipboard operations
-- argparse — CLI parsing
+- argparse: CLI parsing

 These libraries were selected for their stability, documentation quality, and compatibility with Python 3.